MaterializeInc/materialize/doc/user/content/sql/create-role.md

 You may not specify redundant or conflicting sets of options.
 For example, Materialize will reject the statement `CREATE ROLE ...
 INHERIT INHERIT`.

-Unlike PostgreSQL, Materialize does not use role attributes to determine a roles ability to create top level objects such as databases and other roles.
+Unlike PostgreSQL, Materialize does not use role attributes to determine a role's ability to create top level objects such as databases and other roles.
 Instead, Materialize uses system level privileges.
 See [GRANT PRIVILEGE](../grant-privilege) for more details.